 Before the internal combustion engine displaced horsepower, hay traded by type, weight, and grade on organized exchanges in cities from coast to coast.

 Hay had its own cipher for telegraphic communication.
-Seller quotes referenced the market's location, not a distant field.
-Prices and inbound freight volumes were transparent.
-Newspapers published prices weekly, covering over fifty U.S. markets.
+Seller quotes referenced the market's location instead of a distant field.
+Prices and inbound freight volumes were readily visible.
+Newspapers published trade data weekly, covering over fifty U.S. markets.

-The demand for hay in urban markets collapsed so suddenly, the exchanges could not adjust or adapt, and a new, decentralized market structure appeared, with trucking replacing railroads and dealers supplanting exchanges.
+The demand for hay in urban markets collapsed so suddenly, however, the exchanges could not adjust or adapt.
+A new, decentralized market structure appeared, with trucking replacing railroads and dealers supplanting exchanges.
 But in the process, price discovery, product standards, and trading norms suffered, as no mechanism emerged to replace the market-organizing services of the exchanges.

-Now new technologies are upending every aspect of commerce.
-Commodities exchanges have closed their trading floors in favor of electronic order-matching engines.
+Now, new technologies upend every aspect of commerce.
+Commodities exchanges have closed their trading floors in favor of electronic order-matching.
 Chemistry and spectroscopy enable inexpensive assays of the nutritional values of hay and other agricultural products.
 The vast majority have Internet access.
 But no one has stepped forward to help hay growers and producers, merchants, and buyers benefit from these technologies in a meaningful way.
-Until now.

 Welcome to Fieldgram

 Fieldgram operates the first and only hybrid electronic market for truckload quantities of alfalfa and other forage products, using the Port of Houston as the reference delivery point for pricing purposes.

 By using the Port of Houston as a pricing benchmark, we enable buyers who will take delivery either at the port or within our defined, Greater Houston market area to have a clear indication of the actual, as-received price they should expect, excepting only unusual delivery circumstances.